Mazayen al-Ibl

 Mazayen al-Ibl, also known as the King Abdel Aziz Festival, is a beauty pageant for camels put on by the Qahtani tribe of Saudi Arabia.
 It is held in Guwei'iyya yearly.
 In 2007, 250 owners participated, showing a total of more than 1,500 camels.
-Participants come from every Gulf country except Oman, and from every region of Saudi Arabia except the south-western mountain region, where there are no camel breeders.
+Participants come from every Gulf country except Oman, and every region of Saudi Arabia except the south-western mountain region, where there are no camel breeders.
 The competition is held in respect to the role of camels in Bedouin history, and to preserve purebred camel strains.
 No pageant was planned in 2020.

 Four varieties of camel participate in the show: the majaheem, which is black; the maghateer, which is white; the shi'l, which is dark brown; and the sulfur, which is beige with black shoulders.
 There is strict health testing and veterinarians present at the event.
 The event is supported by the King and Crown Prince Sultan.